Doomakia-Dev/DeadDogma/Races/Drafa.md

 Speed - 30ft

-Vision - 5ft of Darkvision
+Vision - 5 feet of Darkvision

 ## Variety
 There's 4 types of Drafa.
 Fire, Ice, Earth and Lightning.
 The fur colour of a Drafa often takes on colours associated with the element, though it's more often than not natural hair colours that *kind of* give the impression of their element.